trix-solutions/moncli/README.md

 >>> assets = item.remove_files(file_column)
 ```

+To remove files from an update, the only option currently available is to delete the update containing the file.
+This is done using the *delete_update* method via an __Item__ instance or directly on an __Update__ instance with the *delete* method.

 More information regarding the __Asset__ object is found in the [File/Asset](#file) section of the documentation below.

 ## Moncli Entities ##